milung/wac-book-builder/readme.md

 ### Highlighted code blocks

 You may place a highlighted code block by the following syntax: `>```language`.
 The language is the name of the language for the syntax highlighting.
 Inside the block you may mark a line as inserted by placing the text `@_add_@` on that line; or you may mark a line as removed by placing the text `@_remove_@` on that line; or you may mark a line as important by placing the text `@_important_@` on that line.
 The rendering of that line will be highlighted by the corresponding color.
-Additionally, you may place text `@_empty_line_@` on the line to mark it as empty.
-This option is provided for the cases where showdown suddenly breaks the code block from unknown reasons.

 ### Limitations
 It is possible that some features of the markdown will be not rendered properly.
 The builder is specifically designed to serve particular textbook and it is not intended to be used for general purpose.
 In case you see issues with the rendering, please, create an issue and we will try to fix it.